SirYancy/computer-apps-primer/ch5-databases/tutorial-reports.md

 ### One More Report

 1. On your own, create one more report from the data in this database.
-I can be structured any way you like.
+It can be structured any way you like.
 Export it to a pdf.

 ### Submission